andreaskarman/order-weight-woocommerce/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This WordPress plugin stores the total weight of WooCommerce orders and displays the order weight when managing orders.
+This plugin extends WooCommerce by storing the weight of orders.

 == Description ==
-When a new order is created by a customer, the total weight of the order will be stored in the order metadata.
-For this to work as indented, your physical products needs a weight value.

-When managing orders, the weight of each order will be viewable.
-You can even sort the orders by weight using the added column.
+By using this plugin the weight of WooCommerce orders will be stored in the database and the order weight will be available in your WordPress Admin.
+It also extends orders in the WooCommerce REST API with weight and weight unit.

+To make the plugin work as intended, you need to [add weight to your products](https://docs.woothemes.com/document/adding-dimensions-and-weights-to-products-for-shipping/)

+= What it does =
+- Saving the weight of orders when a new order is created.
+- Making order weight available in the WordPress Admin.
+- Adding sortable weight columns to "Products" and "Orders".
+- Extending orders in WooCommerce REST API with weight and weight unit.

 = Credits =
 The concepts of the plugin came from [this blog post](http://www.remicorson.com/store-and-display-woocommerce-order-total-weight/) by Remi Corson.

 = Author =
 This plugin is developed and maintained by [Andreas Karman](http://andreaskarman.se), [We Up North](http://wun.se).
+Follow Andreas Karman on Twitter.

 == Installation ==
 = Plugin requirements =